yuwen-c/smartcomputer/README.md

 ✨ [Back-end server](https://github.com/yuwen-c/smartcomputerAPI) using node.js, express.js.\
 －Based on Javascript and powerful, can build a server quickly.\
 ✨ Connecting front-end and back-end with RestfulAPI.\
-－Higer readability, easy to debug.
+－Higher readability, easy to debug.
 Every endpoint is seperated and can be combined into multiple logics with flexibility.\
 ✨ Saving user data in PostgreSQL.\
 ✨ Connecting database with server using knex.\
 －Clear documentation.
 Powerful.